Three Steps to Prepare for Hurricane Season

 Before hurricane season: Develop an Emergency Action Plan

-Plan an organization-wide meeting to review the plan.
+Plan an organization-wide meeting to review it.

 Provide a copy of the plan to all employees.